Last Updated:November 18, 2020

 - 48lb Flywheel creates smooth pedal motion

-The SB700 is a well-engineered spin bike.
-It is designed for home use, or light commercial such as fire stations, apartment complexes or non-dues paying gyms.
+- The SB700 is a well-engineered spin bike.
+It is designed for home use, or light commercial such as fire stations, apartment complexes or hotel gyms.
 The SB700 frame carries a full lifetime warranty.
 The steel frame has an aluminum finish for protection against wear.

-SB700 handlebars offer multiple resting points and feature a lightly coated spongy grip for comfort.
+- SB700 handlebars offer multiple resting points and feature a lightly coated grip for comfort.
 This grip material won’t harbor bacteria and is easily wiped off.

 - Solid Construction with steel posts